 Apparently as many as one in ten students find a university place through UCAS.
 The UCAS clearing system finds course places at universities UK-wide that match the grades you got.
 If you are keen to study a specific course, you may just need to switch university to do so.
 If you are keen to go to a specific university, you may need to switch course.

-Get help from your course or study advisor to make sure you know how to complete the UCAS process.
+Get help from your course or study adviser to make sure you know how to complete the UCAS process.

 It could be worth considering retaking your exams and reapplying to university again next year.
 You could study part time and work part time to save funds for university.